mriberodiaz/mriberodiaz.github.io/README.md

 ### Research

-* #### Collaborative Sensing
+* #### Collaborative Learning and Sensing
-Accurate situational awareness is critical in autonomy applications like vehicles and robots.
-In my research I explore collaborative systems among sensors for scene recognition and tracking.
-I am exploring how data sharing and collaboration can enhance performance.
+The sharing of vast data resources by device networks raises privacy and communication constraints.
+Mobile devices and autonomous vehicles are some relevant examples.
+My research focuses on finding how to compress information and quantifying the uncertainty of learning models in distributed settings given this compression.
+I have also explored collaborative systems among sensors for scene recognition and tracking.
 Some code can be found [here](https://github.com/mriberodiaz/colSensing)

 * #### Machine Learning for mmWave V2I